 202-909-2487.
 Holding pre-accreditation status does not guarantee that initial

 Note: Learners enrolled in a Supervised On-ground Field Experience (SOFE) must progress through the Program according to the Program Plan.
 For each enrolled cohort, a predetermined course schedule outlining the entire Program is established at the time of the initial enrollment.
 The predetermined original Program Plan may not be modified unless extenuating circumstances arise.
 The College does not guarantee the availability of courses at a specific SOFE outside the predetermined course schedule and reserves the right to change Program Plans as necessary.
 If circumstances prevent the learner from completing the Program within the original course schedule (i.e. LOA, failed courses, etc.), the learner may be required to complete the remainder of the Program Plan at another SOFE region.

-PLEASE NOTE: The LPN to ASN program is only offered in the following states: Idaho, Iowa, Kansas, Ohio, Pennsylvania and South Dakota.
+PLEASE NOTE: The LPN to ASN program is offered in the following states: Colorado, Florida, Idaho, Iowa, Kansas, Michigan, Minnesota, Ohio, Pennsylvania, South Dakota, and Utah.

 How hard is it to get an ASN degree?

 According to the grading system and grading scale, a passing grade of at least “C” or higher is required in all courses.
 Any course with a failing grade must be repeated before progressing in the Academic Program.